-The Johns Hopkins University’s Department of Applied Mathematics and Statistics, in collaboration with the Mathematical Institute for Data Sciences, seeks applicants for a lecturer position in Data Science commencing July 1, 2021 on the Homewood campus.
+The Johns Hopkins University’s Department of Applied Mathematics and Statistics seeks applicants for a lecturer position commencing July 1, 2022, on the university’s Homewood Campus.

-More information about the Department of Applied Mathematics and Statistics can be found at https://engineering.jhu.edu/ams/, about the Mathematical Institute for Data Sciences at https://www.minds.jhu.edu and about the Whiting School of Engineering at https://engineering.jhu.edu/.
-A description of the Data Science master’s program may also be found at https://engineering.jhu.edu/ams/data-science-masters-program/.
+More information about the Department of Applied Mathematics and Statistics can be found at https://engineering.jhu.edu/ams/.
+More information about the Whiting School of Engineering is at https://engineering.jhu.edu/.

-Applications will be reviewed as they are received and will continue to be accepted until the position is filled.
-Applications received by December 31, 2020 will receive full consideration.
+Applications will be reviewed as they are received, and will continue to be considered until the position is filled.
+Applications received by December 1st, 2021, will receive full consideration.